inesarmadabras/mongodb-start/README.md

 **How to run?**

 1. put this folder inside your project directory
-2. open a new terminal inside the project directory and run `mongod --dbpath mongodb-start`
+2. open a new terminal inside the project directory and run `mongod --dbpath db`